infinityofspace/simplelogin-docker-aio/Readme.md

 ## Changes

-The following changes were made to the original SimpleLogin project:
+The following changes were made to the original SimpleLogin image:

 - the default nameserver in the [simplelogin.env](simplelogin.env) file was changed from `1.1.1.1` to `9.9.9.9`
 - images are build for amd64, armv6, armv7 and arm64 instead of only amd64
+- base image uses alpine
+- reduced image size by 75% (440MB vs 1.73GB from `app-ci:v4.36.4` image)

 ## Versioning

 The image version is the same as the SimpleLogin version.
 The image version is suffixed with a release number, e.g.
 `1.0.0-1` means that the image is based on SimpleLogin `1.0.0` and it is the first release of the image.

+The following tags are available:

+- `v*`: tagged version
+- `latest`: equal to latest tagged version
+- `nightly`: build every 3 day from the master branch of the SimpleLogin git repo
+- `dev`: build for each change on the dev branch

+_Note: the `nightly` and `dev` tags are not intended for productive use_

 ## License